openfheorg/openfhe-hexl/README.md

 ===============================================================================

-Switching to branch openfhe-development 2022-02-22-jbates-hexl-split-take-3.
+Switching to branch openfhe-development main.

-Already on '2022-02-22-jbates-hexl-split-take-3'
+Already on 'main'
-Your branch is up to date with 'origin/2022-02-22-jbates-hexl-split-take-3'.
+Your branch is up to date with 'origin/main'.

 ===============================================================================

-Status of branch openfhe-development 2022-02-22-jbates-hexl-split-take-3.
+Status of branch openfhe-development main.

-On branch 2022-02-22-jbates-hexl-split-take-3
+On branch main
-Your branch is up to date with 'origin/2022-02-22-jbates-hexl-split-take-3'.
+Your branch is up to date with 'origin/main'.

 nothing to commit, working tree clean